 There have been many instances where IC Assist overturned wrongfully declined water damage flooring claims.
 Here are links to just two examples of claims that we got approved thanks to our management of the claim:

 - Laminate flooring repair claim overturned after slow hidden leak from a concealed shower waste trap

 - Water tracked underneath laminate floor in living room after burst pipe in loft

 In both cases, the Loss Adjusters argued that the laminate flooring was not damaged.
 However, our moisture meter proved them wrong!
-Without our involvement in these claims, our customers would not have challenged the Loss Adjuster’s decision.
-Simply because they couldn’t prove that there was moisture trapped underneath the underlay and laminate flooring unless they took up their flooring.
+Without our involvement in these claims, our customers would not know how to challenge the Loss Adjuster’s decision.
+(Due to the fact that they are unable to prove that moisture is underneath, without taking up their flooring!)